 - Click OK to confirm.

-To open the newly created test case in Test Manager, go to Test Manager > Open Test.
+You can open the newly created test case in Test Manager, by navigating to Test Manager > Open Test.

 Updated 3 months ago